 But, while placeholders serve a function, there are many problems users are having with them even resulting in a big movement to disable them completely.
-I'm posting this to help users who don't like them so that they don't have to deal with.
+I'm posting this to help users who don't like them so that they don't have to deal with it.

-There is no magic bullet to disable placeholders but if you understand a couple settings in Quicken you’ll understand how to deal (or not deal) with placeholders.
-Screen shot of both setting is attached.
+There is no magic bullet to disable placeholders but if you understand a couple of settings in Quicken you’ll understand how to deal (or not deal) with placeholders

 If you turn off the automatic accept investment transactions setting and turn off the compare account portfolio setting then after you accept all investment transactions Quicken will not run the comparison for share count and you should never even see differences and never get placeholders (nor the option to even add them if you wanted them).